-The Supreme Court is assessing whether to order a court-monitored investigation of the Rafale Fighter Jet Deal, where the Central government purchased 36 Dassault Rafale fighter jets.
+The Supreme Court chose not to order a court monitored investigation of the Rafale Fighter Jet Deal, where the Central government purchased 36 Dassault Rafale fighter jets.

-The petitioner, Supreme Court Advocate ML Sharma, claims that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
-He and the other petitioners brought forward the following concerns:
+Multiple petitioners -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- claimed that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
+They brought forward the following concerns:

 The Central government claims it signed an inter-governmental agreement in September 2016 with France.
 The Central government procured 36 Dassault Rafale fighter jets for Rs.
 58,000 Crore.

-On 14th November 2018, the Supreme Court reserved the matter for judgment.
+On 14th November 2018, the Court reserved judgment.
+One month later, on 14th December, the Court delivered its judgment.

 1. Did Prime Minister Modi fail to get permission from the Cabinet Committee on Security, prior to agreeing to the Rafale Fighter Jet Deal?